MikeParish/mikecodes/_posts/2020-12-20-raspberry-pi-gpio-music-box.md

 Here's the [project page](https://projects.raspberrypi.org/en/projects/gpio-music-box) on [raspberrypi.org](https://www.raspberrypi.org).

-It's a simple project and a good introduction to the GPIO pins and how to use them, as well as importing modules, using built in functions, and using pygame (or at least pygame's built in sound mixer) to play sounds.
+It's a simple project and a good introduction to the GPIO (General-Purpose Input/Output) pins and how to use them, as well as importing modules, using built in functions, and using pygame (or at least pygame's built in sound mixer) to play sounds.

 ```
 import pygame